niyatibafna/dialup/mtd/README.md

 - FloRes, for everything else.

 Evaluate with `evaluate_mtd.py`, with the following options:
+- **Evaluation params**
     - `exp_key`: Experiment key
     - `hrln`: HRL language code.
 This is only needed to set the tokenizer source token in case the model does not support the source LRL.
     - `crl`: Code of the source dialect/closely-related language we're translating from.
 In our experiments, the target language was always English.
+    - `flores_dir`, `kreyolmt`: Paths to evaluation dataset directories.
     - `model_name`: Same as above.
     - `model_path`: Path to finetuned model checkpoint.
     - `lora`: Whether the model was finetuned with LoRA.
-- `flores_dir`, `kreyolmt`: Paths to evaluation dataset directories.
     - `mt_outputs_dir`: Store the translations.
     - `batch_size`
     - `prompting_strategy`: We have a few options for prompting Aya.
 The default (`nolangname`) is `Translate into English: `